Using Predictions To Encourage Repeat Purchases

-If you sell a consumable product, you want your customers to buy again and again.
+If you sell a consumable product, you want to encourage repeat purchases.
 When a product gets used up or wears out, it makes sense to send a reminder to customers to refill, replace, or repurchase that product or a similar product.
 We refer to this as a “replenishment” or “repurchase” campaign.

 We’ve all read “best practices” blogs about how replenishment campaigns should be executed.
 If you’ve read as many articles as we have, you’ll notice they often make common recommendations: